SkylineCommunications/dataminer-docs/release-notes/DxMs/orchestrator_change_log.md

 #### 26 April 2024 - Fix - Orchestrator 1.5.9 - Inconsistent cloud endpoint detection failures [ID_39512]

-An issue has been resolved that could make features like DxM and Catalog deployments, Remote Log Collections, and data offloads for proactive support inconsistently fail.
+An issue has been resolved that could make features like DxM and Catalog deployments, Remote Log Collection, and data offloads for proactive support inconsistently fail.

 #### 13 March 2024 - Enhancement - Orchestrator 1.5.8 - Dependencies updated [ID_39047]